Bilal2453/coro-docs/docs/coro-fs.md

 ### fchmod(fd, mode)

-Identical to [chmod](#chmod), except that instead of a path to a file, you use a file descriptor.
+Identical to [chmod](#chmod), except that instead of accepting a file path, you use a file descriptor.

 #### Parameters